freeCodeCamp/open-api/README.md

 Tokens are verified using public keys, each tennant will have their own certificate containing the public key.

-Certificates are stored either on developer laptops in .env files, or in an environment variable JWT_CERT for depoloyments.
+Certificates are stored either on developer laptops in .env files, or in an environment variable JWT_CERT for deployments.
 We use Travis for deployments, and `scripts/deploy.sh` will pick either JWT_CERT_STAGE or JWT_CERT_PROD and export it as JWT_CERT.
 This will be picked up and deployed by Serverless.